uber-research/sbnet/README.md

 ## Citation

+If you use our code, please consider cite the following:
 M. Ren, A. Pokrovsky, B. Yang, and R. Urtasun.
 SBNet: Sparse Blocks Network for Fast Inference.
 *CoRR*, abs/1801.02108, 2018.